ran-research-lab/earsketch-webclient-2025/README.md

 - `scripts/`
   Main source directory.

-  - `vendor/`
-    Third-party libraries.
-The plan is to do away with this in favor of package management via npm.

   - `lib/`
-    Third-party libraries that we have customized.
+    Third-party libraries (not included in `package.json`) and parts of our code that need to be separate.
+Note that our copy of `droplet` is customized.

   - `src/`
     Our source code.